Dalriada School pays tribute after passing of esteemed principal Tom Skelton

-Passing of Dalriada School principal Tom Skelton: School pays tribute to his 'energetic enthusiasm, approachable attitude and sense of humour'
+Tom Skelton Ballymoney funeral details: Dalriada School pays tribute on passing of principal for his 'energetic enthusiasm, approachable attitude and sense of humour'

 and live on Freeview channel 276